J. Terry Steib: Bishop of Memphis

-On March 24, 1993, John Paul II appointed Steib as bishop of the Diocese of Memphis.
+On March 24, 1993, John Paul II appointed Steib as bishop of Memphis.
 He was installed on May 5, 1993.
 One of Steib's primary accomplishments was reopening eight Catholic schools in Memphis that had been closed for financial reasons by a previous bishop.
 In an interview, Steib commented on this:When we closed a school in an urban area, we were leaving more than buildings behind; we were leaving behind children who yearned for a Catholic school more than ever.
 It is the heritage of Catholic education to lift up those most in need.
-In 2004, a Memphis man named Steib and the Diocese of Memphis in a sexual abuse lawsuit.
-The plaintiff claimed that Juan Carlos Duran, a Bolivian priest at Church of the Ascension in Raleigh, Tennessee, had sexually abused him in 1999 when his was 14 years old.
-After a church investigation, Steib banned Duran from ministry and sent him to a center for treatment.
+In 2004, a Memphis man named Steib and the diocese in a sexual abuse lawsuit.
+The plaintiff claimed that Reverend Juan Carlos Duran, a Bolivian priest at Ascension Parish in Raleigh, Tennessee, had sexually abused him in 1999 when his was 14 years old.
+After a church investigation, Steib banned Duran from public ministry and sent him to a center for treatment.
 Duran was eventually defrocked.
-In 2006. the Diocese settled the case for $2 million.
+In 2006. the diocese settled the case for $2 million.
 When interviewed for a deposition in the case, Steib had these comments:I don’t know that the church did not respond appropriately.
 I think it responded according to what it knew and believed at the time.
-I think that many of the times saw this as a very moral issue … and … you remove the person … from the temptation or the sin, you know.In June 2005, Steib expressed his views on outreach to gays and lesbians in his pastoral letter "This Far by Faith":To be sure that we do not leave anyone behind…to be sure that we promote genuine gratitude and reverence for the gift that each one of us is to the Church, we have begun to lay the foundations for a diocesan ministry with Catholic gay and lesbian persons.On September 9, 2005, a man sued Steib and the Diocese of Memphis in a case involving Paul St. Charles, a priest who led the Catholic Youth Organization in the diocese.
-The plaintiff accused St. Charles of molesting him at a drive-in movie when he was an altar server in the 1970's.
-Steib had ordered a diocese review of the allegations in 2004 and on November 30, 2004, suspended St. Charles from ministry.
+I think that many of the times saw this as a very moral issue … and … you remove the person … from the temptation or the sin, you know.In June 2005, Steib expressed his views on outreach to gays and lesbians in his pastoral letter "This Far by Faith":To be sure that we do not leave anyone behind…to be sure that we promote genuine gratitude and reverence for the gift that each one of us is to the Church, we have begun to lay the foundations for a diocesan ministry with Catholic gay and lesbian persons.In 2005, a man sued Steib and the diocese in a case involving Reverend Paul St. Charles, a leader the Catholic Youth Organization in the diocese.
+The plaintiff accused St. Charles of molesting him at a drive-in movie when he was an altar server in the 1970s.
+Steib had ordered a diocese review of the allegations in 2004 and then suspended St. Charles from ministry.
 In 2009, Steib responded to protests by other American bishops over the University of Notre Dame inviting President Barack Obama to speak at its commencement ceremony, due to Obama's position on abortion rights for women.
 Steib remarked:Nothing was done during other administrations, nothing was said when other presidents who favored the war in Iraq with its constant killing, or who favored capital punishment were given awards in the name of the Church, even though those presidents were not adhering to Catholic Right to Life principles.On December 21, 2015, the Memphis City Council renamed a portion of Central Avenue as J. Terry Steib Lane in honor of the bishop.
 On August 23, 2016, Pope Francis accepted Steib's letter of resignation as bishop of Memphis.